chipsalliance/caliptra-sw/rom/dev/README.md

 3. ROM then retrieves the UDS granularity from the `CPTRA_HW_CONFIG` register Bit6 to learn if the fuse row is accessible with 32-bit or 64-bit granularity.

 4. ROM then performs the following steps until all the 512 bits of the UDS seed are programmed:
-    1. The ROM verifies the idle state of the DAI by reading the `STATUS` register of the Fuse Controller, located at offset 0x10 from the Fuse Controller's base address.
+    1. The ROM verifies the idle state of the DAI by reading the `STATUS` register `DAI_IDLE` bit (Bit 18) of the Fuse Controller, located at offset 0x10 from the Fuse Controller's base address.
     2. If the granularity is 32-bit, the ROM writes the next word from the UDS seed to the `DIRECT_ACCESS_WDATA_0` register.
 If the granularity is 64-bit, the ROM writes the next two words to `the DIRECT_ACCESS_WDATA_0` and `DIRECT_ACCESS_WDATA_1` registers, located at offsets 0x44 and 0x48 respectively from the Fuse Controller's base address.
     3. The ROM writes the lower 32 bits of the UDS Seed programming base address to the `DIRECT_ACCESS_ADDRESS` register at offset 0x40.
     4. The ROM triggers the UDS seed write command by writing 0x2 to the `DIRECT_ACCESS_CMD` register at offset 0x3C.
-    5. The ROM continuously polls the `STATUS` register until the DAI state returns to idle.
+    5. [OPEN] Handle DAI error.
-    6. [OPEN] Handle DAI error.
+    6. The ROM increments the `DIRECT_ACCESS_ADDRESS` register by 4 for 32-bit granularity or 8 for 64-bit granularity and repeats the process for the remaining words of the UDS seed.

-    7. The ROM increments the `DIRECT_ACCESS_ADDRESS` register by 4 for 32-bit granularity or 8 for 64-bit granularity and repeats the process for the remaining words of the UDS seed.
+5. The ROM continuously polls the Fuse Controller's `STATUS` register until the DAI state returns to idle.

-5. After completing the write operation, ROM triggers the partition  digest operation performing the following steps:
+6. After completing the write operation, ROM triggers the partition  digest operation performing the following steps:
     1. The ROM writes the lower 32 bits of the UDS Seed programming base address to the `DIRECT_ACCESS_ADDRESS` register.
     2. The ROM triggers the digest calculation command by writing 0x4 to the `DIRECT_ACCESS_CMD` register.
     3. The ROM continuously polls the Fuse Controller's `STATUS` register until the DAI state returns to idle.

-6. ROM updates the `UDS_PROGRAM_SUCCESS` or the `UDS_PROGRAM_FAIL` bit in the `SS_DBG_MANUF_SERVICE_REG_RSP` register to indicate the outcome of the operation.
+7. ROM updates the `UDS_PROGRAM_SUCCESS` or the `UDS_PROGRAM_FAIL` bit in the `SS_DBG_MANUF_SERVICE_REG_RSP` register to indicate the outcome of the operation.

-7. ROM then resets the `UDS_PROGRAM_IN_PROGRESS` bit in the `SS_DBG_MANUF_SERVICE_REG_RSP` register to indicate completion of the programming.
+8. ROM then resets the `UDS_PROGRAM_IN_PROGRESS` bit in the `SS_DBG_MANUF_SERVICE_REG_RSP` register to indicate completion of the programming.

-8. The manufacturing process then polls this bit and continues with the fuse burning flow as outlined by the fuse controller specifications and SOC-specific VR methodologies.
+9. The manufacturing process then polls this bit and continues with the fuse burning flow as outlined by the fuse controller specifications and SOC-specific VR methodologies.

 #### Debug Unlock
 1. On reset, the ROM checks if the `MANUF_DEBUG_UNLOCK_REQ` bit in the `CPTRA_DBG_MANUF_SERVICE_REQ_REG` register and the `DEBUG_INTENT_STRAP` register are set